Stihl BRA 600 vs BRA 500 - The Differences

 Feel, Fuel & Noise

-Belonging to the line of Stihl blowers, both the BRA 500 and the BRA 600 should have a shared standard of manufacturing and attention to detail.
+Manufactured by Stihl, both the BRA 500 and the BRA 600 should uphold similar standards of quality and attention to detail.

-- Manufactured as backpack blowers, these two products are equipped with large engines and spacious fuel tanks, offering comfortable carrying while you work.
+- Designed as backpack blowers, both products boast substantial engines and sizable fuel tanks, making them easy to carry for extended periods.
 Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.

 CFM & MPH